microsoft/cordova-plugin-code-push/README.md

 Once your app has been configured and distributed to your users, and you've made some code and/or asset changes, it's time to instantly release them!
 The simplest (and recommended) way to do this is to use the `release-cordova` comand in the CodePush CLI, which will handle preparing and releasing your update to the CodePush server.

-In it's most basic form, this command only requires two parameters: your app name and the platform you are bundling the update for (either `ios` or `android`).
+In it's most basic form, this command only requires two parameters: your app name and the platform you are creating the update for (either `ios` or `android`).

 ```shell
 code-push release-cordova <appName> <platform>